-Put your digital investigative skills to the test with Operation Modify; episode 9 released
+Put your digital investigative skills to the test with Operation Modify

 Operation Modify helps new and serving officers, police staff and volunteers to acquire the digital skills they need to undertake investigations effectively.

-It consists of 10 episodes regularly released over the next few months through the College's learning platform – MLE (you will need to log in to this).
+It consists of 11 episodes released through the College's learning platform – MLE (you will need to log in to this).
 They follow the events from the beginning of an initial incident to show how to identify sources of digital evidence and respond to digital opportunities.
-Seven episodes are available now.
+All episodes are available now.

-- Episode four, 'CCTV and ANPR', shows how to establish the evidential value and limitations of CCTV, as well as the best-practice protocols surrounding CCTV seizure and access.
+- Episode four: 'CCTV and ANPR' shows you how to establish the evidential value and limitations of CCTV, as well as the best-practice protocols surrounding CCTV seizure and access.
 You will learn how to collect and store CCTV security and surveillance footage correctly, finding out how to explain the legislative and procedural considerations prior to CCTV retrieval.
 You will get an understanding of the different purposes of CCTV and ANPR and the added value of ANPR to an investigation.

 During the interactive learning session you will work with a virtual partner and team and – as the investigation unfolds – it becomes clear there is more to the initial incident than first thought.
 Learners with a police force email address are encouraged to sign in to Knowledge Hub where you can find useful supplementary information to enhance your digital skills.
 Watch our video to find out how to sign up to Knowledge Hub, run by the Police ICT Company, and access our range of digital intelligence and investigation (DII) resources.